 The APA has also instructed psychologists that when considering video recording of exams, practitioners should consider the need for transparency and documentation.
 68 Am.
 Psych 7, 17-19 (2013)

-Also the APA encourages psychologists to recognize the importance of documenting all data they consider with enough detail and quality to allow for reasonable judicial scrutiny and adequate discovery.
+The APA further encourages psychologists to recognize the importance of documenting all data they consider with enough detail and quality to allow for reasonable judicial scrutiny and adequate discovery.
 68 Am.
 Psych 7, 17-19 (2013)

 In addition the APA, during Covid, set certain standards for conducting neuropsychological evaluations by way of video conferencing.
 34 The Clinical Neuropsychologist 1314 (2020) Obviously if the presence of video cameras invalidated the testing, then these bodies would not have embraced such video recording.